How is your school progressing with its diversity and inclusion efforts?

 The objective of the activity is to help you clarify how your Thinking and Behavioral preferences impact your attitudes, how you see yourself and how you work with others.
 With greater self-knowledge and a common vernacular, it is much easier to confidently express the many aspects of your identity that make you unique.

 You can also recognize how your preferences affect your mental models and how you interact with others.
 That in turn can help you to understand differences in thinking and behaving so that you can experience others without judgement, which allows you to honor what each person brings to the table even – or especially – when they are distinct from you.

-If you would like to learn more about how Emergenetics can help you appreciate differences in others, I invite you to stay tuned for my next blog post in our inclusion series!
+If you would like to learn more about how Emergenetics can help you appreciate differences in others, I invite you to read my next blog post in our inclusion series!

 Discover how the Emergenetics Profile can enhance your self-awareness or fill out the form below to speak with our team today.Print This Post